davenquinn/xenoliths/paper/text/chapters/02-methods.md

 Polished thin sections of 250 µm thickness were prepared for six peridotite xenolith samples
 (CK-2 through CK-7) and the basaltic host lava (CK-1).
-The xenolith samples were cut from 5-10 cm diameter friable peridotites with medium (200 µm -- 1 mm) grains, and were bound with epoxy prior to sectioning.
+The xenolith samples were bound with epoxy prior to sectioning.
 Large-format rectangular thin sections were prepared for two lava samples dominated by dunite cumulate fragments (CK-D1 and CK-D2).